Ananyasdrafts/medmaps/README.md

 Press play and watch a glucose stream move forward in time.
 The model forecasts ahead, and the alert goes off before the low actually hits, with a reason and a phone notification.
-This is the explainer view I built to show what's going on.
+This is the explainer view to show what's going on.
 In real life it would just be a notification on your phone.

 ## what I found